tscnlab/LightLogR/README.md

 - Integration of data into a unified database for cross-study analyses

 ##### Please note that LightLogR is work in progress!
 If you are interested in the project and want to know more, you can subscribe to the [LightLogR mailing list](https://lists.lrz.de/mailman/listinfo/lightlogr-users).
-If you find a bug, please open an issue on the [GitHub repository](https://github.com/tscnlab/LightLogR/issues).
+If you find a bug or would like to see new or improved features, please open an issue on the [GitHub repository](https://github.com/tscnlab/LightLogR/issues).

-##### To maximize LightLogRs utility, we want to hear from you!
-What features would you like to see, what are common issues you face when working with wearable data, and what kind of analysis are you performing?
-Let us know in the [LightLogR community survey](https://de.surveymonkey.com/r/3LL9NKQ)!

 Have a look at the **Example** section down below to get started, or dive into the